-One of the core principles of the space debris mitigation guidelines is the remove objects from the LEO and GEO protected regions with a success rate above 90% for those orbits where a natural disposal mechanism is absent [1].
-Between 20 and 40% of payloads, excluding human spaceflight, reaching end-of-life during the last decade in the LEO protected region in a non-compliant orbit attempt to comply with space debris mitigation measures, with a peak in 2018 due to the de-orbiting of a constellation.
-Between 5% and 20%, with a peak of 35% in 2018, do so successfully and a slight rising trend is noticeable.
-Between 40 and 90% of rocket bodies reaching end-of-life during the current decade in the LEO protected region in a non-comply with space debris mitigation measures.
+One of the core principles of the space debris mitigation guidelines is to remove objects from the LEO and GEO protected regions with a high success rate for those orbits where a natural disposal mechanism is absent [2].
+In practice, a common target for this success rate set at 90% based on space traffic condition corresponding to first decade of the millennium and with as goal to slow down the rate of space debris creation.
+It is thus a valuable first step towards space sustainability, but will by itself no reduce the amount of debris in orbit.
+Between 20 and 50% of payloads, excluding human spaceflight, reaching end-of-life during the last decade in the LEO protected region in a non-compliant orbit attempt to comply with space debris mitigation measures, with peaks in 2018 and 2020 respectively due to the de-orbiting of a constellation and a low amount of satellite reaching end of life in a non-compliant orbit.
+The difference in behaviour between constellation and non-constellation objects can be significant as shown in Fig. 6.3.
+Between 5% and 30%, again with peaks in 2018 and 2020 for the same reasons as before, do so successfully and a slight rising trend is noticeable.
+Between 40 and 90% of rocket bodies reaching end-of-life during the current decade in the LEO protected region in a non-compliant orbit attempt to comply with space debris mitigation measures.
 Between 30% and 80% do so successfully, with the compliance trend linearly increasing.
-Between 85% and 100% of all payloads reaching end-of-life during the last decade in the GEO protected region attempt to comply with space debris mitigation measures.
-Between 30% and 80% do so successfully, with the compliance trend linearly increasing.
-Between 85% and 100% of all payloads reaching end-of-life during the last decade in the GEO protected region attempt to comply with space debris mitigation measures.
-Between 60% and 90% do so successfully, with the compliance trend linearly increasing.
+Between 40% and 50% of the rocket bodies delivering payloads in or near the GEO protected region during the last decade rare in compliance with space debris mitigation measures.
 Between 85% and 100% of all payloads reaching end-of-life during the last decade in the GEO protected region attempt to comply with space debris mitigation measures.
 Between 60% and 90% do so successfully, with the compliance trend asymptotically increasing.